Juniper/warp17/README.md

 		- `app_data_sent_cb_t`: will be called to notify the application that (part of) the data was sent.
-It might happen that not all the data could be sent in one shot
+It might happen that not all the data could be sent in one shot so the application should return `true` if what was sent corresponds to a complete message

 		- `app_stats_add_cb_t`: should aggregate application specific
 		  statistics